S. Pattabhiraman (general)

-Over a distinguished 40-year career, he held several key positions, including General Officer Commanding-in-Chief of the Western Command, the first Director General of Information Systems, and Defence Attaché to Turkey.
+Over a distinguished 40-year career, he served as General Officer Commanding-in-Chief of the Western Command, the first Director General of Information Systems, and Defence Attaché to Turkey.
 He was also the Colonel Commandant of the Bombay Sappers.

 Early life and education

 Pattabhiraman was born in 1946.
 He joined the National Defence Academy and was commissioned into the Corps of Engineers in 1966.
 He was associated with the Bombay Sappers, one of the premier engineering groups of the Indian Army.

 Military career

-Throughout his career, Pattabhiraman held various prestigious appointments: